-Are you ready to reduce and eliminate the head trash that keeps you stressed and limited?
-If so, the following principles and techniques will show you how to relieve mental stress caused by holding on to long held limiting beliefs, past negative situations and emotionally charged self talk patterns.
+Are you ready to reduce and eliminate the head trash and negative thinking that keeps you stressed and limited?
+If so, the following principles and techniques will show you how to relieve mental stress caused by holding on to long-held limiting beliefs, past negative situations and emotionally charged self-talk patterns that bring you down instead of lifting you up.
 These patterns make it impossible for you to fully relax because of the distressing thoughts churning in the recesses of your mind.

 There are many ways to deal with stress in everyday life.
 To really ease and erase head trash, you have to go beyond these techniques and remedies and do deeper inner work.
 This inner work helps you alleviate long standing negative self talk and the stressful emotional states that accompany it, while encouraging a positive change of mental and physical habits, attitudes and beliefs.